-July is the hottest month in Las Vegas, with an average high of 104 F and an average low of 81 F. The city also gets an average of .39 inches of rain—the most of all the summer months.
-The humidity hovers around 24 percent; the surrounding desert gives the air that baking-in-an-oven feeling.
+July is the hottest month in Las Vegas, with an average high of 104-degrees and an average low of 81-degrees.
+The city also gets an average of .39-inches of rain most of all the summer months.
+The humidity hovers around 24-percent; the surrounding desert gives the air that baking-in-an-oven feeling.

 While it's cooking outside, you probably won't be exploring the Strip (although the casinos and hotels tend to crank the air conditioning during the sweltering summer months).
 A way to try to keep cool is to go visit your hotel's pool.
 Some pools in Vegas are famous like the MGM Grand, known for its many pools, waterfalls, and lazy river, or the Mandalay Bay with its sandy beach-bottom and its 1.6-million-gallon wave pool.

 If you plan to go out for a walk, your best bet is to venture out in the morning while the sun is low in the sky or after it has set.
 The nights are still warm so if you find yourself walking around at midnight you might still work up a sweat.

 Since it's the height of summer, you will want to bring your usual summer staples.
 That can mean sundresses, skirts, shorts, and light-weight shirts.
 A pair of denim jeans might be too uncomfortable.
 If you plan on spending most of your evening in a casino or two, then a pair of jeans might be OK since the temperatures in casinos are usually set at a cool 68-degrees.